lists

 the test passes

-• I change the name of the test to be more descriptive
+• I change the name of the test to make it “clearer”

 • I remove clear from the TODO list